mnieber/dodo-commands/doc/installation.rst

     $(dodo activate --latest)

+If you wish to be able to toggle the automatic activation on and off, read about the :ref:`autostart` command.

 Step 6: (Optional) Tweak global configuration
 =============================================

-The first time you call :code:`dodo` a global Dodo Commands settings file at location :code:`~/.dodo_commands/config` is created (unless it already exists):
+The first time you call :code:`dodo`, a global :code:`~/.dodo_commands/config` file is created (unless it already exists) with the following settings:

 - :code:`projects_dir` is the location where your projects are stored (defaults to :code:`~/projects`)